cephalozia liverwort threading through wet sphagnum bog

 - Not Threatened

-The one that looks like a green thread has stems that are slender and creeping, reaching 1 to 3 centimetres in length, with leaves that are small and deeply divided into two narrow, pointed lobes, bicuspidate meaning two-tipped.
-The leaves are arranged in two rows along the stem, overlapping like the scales of a fish.
-The colour is a pale green to yellowish-green, often with a translucent quality.
-The whole plant is slender and understated, threading through the damp soil and rotting logs like a green thread.
-It is the liverwort of the quiet thread, the one that weaves through the damp ground without fanfare, the one that you have to look closely to see.
+It looks like a green thread.
+Cephalozia liverwort has stems that are slender and creeping.
+Reaching 1 to 3 centimetres in length.
+With leaves that are small and deeply divided into two narrow, pointed lobes.
+Bicuspidate meaning two-tipped.
+The leaves are arranged in two rows along the stem.
+Overlapping like the scales of a fish.
+The colour is a pale green to yellowish-green.
+Often with a translucent quality.
+The whole plant is slender and understated.
+Threading through the damp soil and rotting logs like a green thread.
+It is the liverwort of the quiet thread.
+The one that weaves through the damp ground without fanfare.
+The one that you have to look closely to see.